Health Library

 Call Your Doctor

-Call your healthcare provider if you have concerns or there are increasing signs of puberty.
+Call your healthcare provider if you have concerns or you notice more signs of early puberty.

 It is very important to have regular follow-up appointments (every four to six months) with your pediatric endocrinologist.